OfficeDev/Microsoft-Teams-Samples/samples/meeting-live-coding-interview/csharp/README.md

 ---
 page_type: sample
-description: This sample demos live coding in a teams meeting."
+description: "This sample demos a live coding in a teams meeting stage."
 products:
 - office-teams
 - office